 2. Bonny’s (1748 Notre Dame)

-I only had the pleasure of visiting this beautiful little organic/vegetarian resto once, but I can’t wait to return.
+I only had the pleasure of visiting this beautiful little organic/vegetarian resto twice, but I can’t wait to return.
 My soy latte was beautifully crafted and the tofu ricotta lasagna tasted like it was made with love.
 I indulged in a piece of carrot cake for dessert, which wasn’t dry or dense like what I’ve come to expect from a lot of vegan baking, but delightfully creamy and light, as it should be.
 Log-cabin style decor almost makes you forget your in the middle of a busy city, this is a lovely place to recharge your soul with a healthy homemade meal.

 Fave dish: A plate of warm lasagna, best eaten while catching up with a good friend over multiple coffees.